Academic Calendar

 MacEwan.ca/PsychNursing

-The curriculum helps students develop the professional competencies they need to care for people experiencing mental and physical health problems.
+The curriculum helps students develop the professional competencies to care for people experiencing mental and physical health problems.
 Graduates are ready to promote optimal wellness for patients/clients and provide holistic, client-centred nursing care across the lifespan.
-The program of study incorporates extensive theory, laboratory and clinical practice.
-It builds on knowledge from nursing and psychiatric nursing, as well as the biological, health and social sciences.
+The Program of Study incorporates extensive theory, laboratory, and clinical practice.
+It builds on nursing and psychiatric nursing knowledge, as well as the biological, health, and social sciences.
 Concentrated blocks of nursing practice experiences, scheduled in a variety of settings, are strategically positioned within each academic year.

 Career Potential